enebular/docs/en/EnebularEdgeAgent/introduction.md

 - [Raven](./../Board/RAVEN.md)

 * 1: In the enebular-edge-agent there are restrictions on the nodes that can be executed.
-Please check from [Nodes] (./ Nodes.md).
+Please check from [Nodes](./Nodes.md).

 * 2: In order to use the device management function, a license must be registered.
-For details, see [LicenseManager] (./../ Device / LicenseManager.md).
-For logs, see [Logs] (./../ Device / Logs.md).
+For details, see [LicenseManager](./../Device/LicenseManager.md).
+For logs, see [Logs](./../Device/Logs.md).